Catch a prompt injection on Codex

 Next

-Stop Claude Code from running rm -rf
+Stop Claude Code from deleting a critical path

 Block secret exfiltration from Cursor